-Where flow through designs are not appropriate, a mirror is required on the back wall of elevators to assist people with mobility impairments exit the car in crowded conditions.
-The bottom edge of this mirror must be no higher than 1000mm from the finished floor and extend across the width of the elevator.
+Where flow through designs is not appropriate, a mirror is required on the back wall of elevators to assist people with a mobility impairment exit the car in crowded conditions.
+The bottom edge of this mirror must be no higher than 1,000mm from the finished floor and extend across the width of the elevator.

 Floors need to have a slip-resistant surface.
-Handrails shall be installed at a height of 800 to 950 mm.
+Handrails shall be installed at a height of 850-950 mm.
 An indicator showing the position of the car as it moves or stops in different floors shall be provided.